scipion-em/docs/docs/developer/tutorials/introduction-to-template-plugin.rst

 Which protocols does scipion-em-template contain?
 -------------------------------------------------
-To check this, open, in Pycharm, file protocols.py and press ctrl + O (Eclipse keymap) to quickly check its contents.
+To check this, open, in PyCharm, file protocols.py and press ctrl + O (Eclipse keymap) to quickly check its contents.
 The result of this action should be:

 .. figure:: /docs/images/dev/template_practice/practice1_intro_protocol_list.png